djcopley/structural-drone/IMPROVEMENTS.md

 In `action.py` devise some sort of object permanence scheme so that multiple actions are not being taken for the same feature in two different frames.

+## Fix threading

+Threading does not exit gracefully.
+In addition, edge cases may cause a thread to continue running.

+## Try catch common errors and add the ability to reconnect to GoPro

+Common errors should be caught and program should continue to gracefully start.
+Allow the user to reconnect to GoPro.